 - 50% of shops: 1.5x reach, +25% revenue, stable DM reduction to brand questions only.

 - 20% of shops: need longer — usually because the bio link is inconsistent or shop branding stayed generic.
-Land in the upper 50% by month 9–12.
+These shops join the upper 50% by month 9–12.

 Bottom line

 Instagram stays your storefront.
 But a storefront is not a cash register.
 Selling on Instagram means spending 3 hours daily on logistics that a shop handles in 20 minutes — and losing 12 orders a month in the DM flood.
-Mariam made the switch on a Thursday evening in 10 minutes.
-Three weeks later she had her first diaspora orders from Toronto, Stockholm and Vienna — customers she could never have reached via Instagram, because ordering was simply too painful.
+The switch itself takes one evening — about 10 minutes with Magic Scan.
+A few weeks later the first international orders often arrive from cities like Toronto, Stockholm or Vienna — customers you could never reach cleanly through Instagram DMs, because ordering was simply too painful.

 More on migration and toolchain: Create an online shop in 10 minutes, Magic Scan for product photos, Auto-Post back to Insta, Telegram bot.